walnuthq/madara-docs/docs/concepts/settlement.md

 In the context of [Appchains](/concepts/appchain), settlement refers to finalizing transactions on a secure blockchain.
 Settled transactions are verified and their integrity is guaranteed by the blockchain where settlement happens.

-Because settlement happens on another blockchain, outside the Appchain itself, the other blockchais is said to be the *settlement layer* for the Appchain.
+Because settlement happens on another blockchain, outside the Appchain itself, this blockchain is referred to as the *settlement layer*.

 ## Settling transactions

 Appchains typically inherit security from the settlement layer blockchain.
 For Madara, this blockchain is either Ethereum or Starknet.

 For Starknet, the underlying blockchain is Ethereum.
 In this setting, Starknet is called a Layer 2 (L2) blockchain, while Ethereum is Layer 1 (L1).
-It's also equally possible to create an Appchain on top of Starknet - then your new layer becomes a L3 and your transactions are settled on Starknet L2, which again settles transactions on Ethereum L1.
+It's also possible to create an Appchain on top of Starknet - then your new layer becomes a L3 and your transactions are settled on Starknet L2, which again settles transactions on Ethereum L1.

 ### Provided security

 Settlement layer provides security for the Appchain.
 This means that even if the Appchain becomes unavailable or malicious, users can retrieve their funds using the [state diff](https://docs.starknet.io/architecture-and-concepts/network-architecture/data-availability/#introduction) and ZK proof stored on the settlement layer.

-Without a settlement layer user assets could some day disappear with the Appchain.
+Without a settlement layer, if the Appchain becomes unavailable, users may lose access to their assets.

 ## Madara flow